• Contact Info

 Primary Instructor - Fall 2021 / Spring 2023

-• JPNS 1051 - Masterpieces of Japanese Literature in Translation
+• JPNS 1051 - Portals to Japanese Literature

 Primary Instructor - Spring 2020

-Surveys Japanese thought and culture through careful reading and discussion of selected masterworks of Japanese literature in translation.
-Texts include significant works of poetry, fiction, drama, diaries, and essays, from ancient times to the present.
+Surveys Japanese thought and culture through careful reading and discussion of selected significant works of Japanese literature in translation.
+Texts may include works of poetry, fiction, drama, diaries, and essays, from ancient times to the present.
 Taught in English.

 • JPNS 3611 - Speaking the Truth: Women's Counter-narratives of Korea and Japan